There are two sides. Neither listen. Both are determined they are right.

 But truly loving the other person means we love them beyond the level that we understand them as we temporarily push down and sacrifice our pride.
 It is painful to say, "I will be the first to listen and tend to your feelings.
 I will sacrifice what I want in the moment, to listen to what is important to you."

-That moment you push yourself to sacrificing being first will feel painful, excruciating even.
+That moment you push yourself to sacrifice being first will feel painful, excruciating even.
 Something in you will feel it is dying.
 And guess what?
 It is.
 Immaturity, pride, self-centeredness and ugliness inside of you is dying.
 But that is why the real kind of love is so powerful.

 Having faith in its effectiveness is crucial.
 Love will simultaneously shape your character while mending the heart of another person.
 That is why marriage is one of the strongest assets we will have in our lifetime.
 Marriage will cost you your selfishness on a daily basis in return for maturity.